-On 29 October 1913, he married Alice May Paton at Barrie, Ontario.
-They had two children: Gordon Paton Fahrni and Phyllis Fahrni Brown.
+On 29 October 1913, he married Alice May Paton (?-?) at Barrie, Ontario.
+They had two children: Phyllis Gordon Fahrni (1914-?, wife of ?
+Brown) and Gordon Paton Fahrni.
 He was President of the Manitoba Medical Association (1923-1924) and Canadian Medical Association (1940-1942).
 He served as a field surgeon during the Second World War and was in charge of medical services during the 1950 Manitoba flood.
 He was appointed to the Order of Canada in 1987.
 He was chair of the Music Committee of St. Andrew’s United Church for many years, and a member of the Scientific Club of Winnipeg (1922-1951) and Manitoba Club.
 He served as President of the St. Charles Country Club in 1940.
-He moved from Winnipeg to Vancouver in 1951 and retired in 1965.
+He moved to Vancouver in 1951 and retired in 1965.
 His autobiography was published in 1975 as Prairie Surgeon.

 He died at Vancouver, British Columbia on 3 November 1995, at the age of 108 years.